vmware-archive/gp-r/HomePage.md

 2. Executes these statements on the database
 3. Returns summarized model output to R

 This allows R users to leverage the scalability and performance of in-database analytics without leaving the R command line.
 All of the computational heavy lifting is executed in-database, while the end user benefits from a familiar R interface.
 Compared with respective native R functions, we observe a dramatic increase in scalability and a decrease in running time, even after normalizing for hardware differences.
 Furthermore, data movement -- which can take hours for big data -- is eliminated via PivotalR.

+Key features include the following:

+* All data stays in DB: R objects merely point to DB objects
+* All model estimation and heavy lifting done in DB by MADlib
+* R → SQL translation done via PivotalR
+* Only strings of SQL and model output transferred across RPostgreSQL -- trivial data transfer

 # Authors and Contributors
 This document is a project by Woo Jung (@wjjung317), Srivatsan 'Vatsan' Ramanujam (@vatsan) and Noah Zimmerman (@zimmeee)